 - grilled lemon

-Brush the grill pan with more vegetable oil between batches of chicken to avoid sticking.
+- Brush the grill pan with additional ghee between batches of chicken to avoid sticking.

-Remove the chicken, and grill the other half of lemon in the same pan.
+- Remove the chicken, and grill the other half of the lemon in the same pan.
 This step takes about 3-5 minutes.

-Place chicken in a flat aluminum sheet pan and finish cooking in oven for about 10 minutes or until a meat thermometer placed in the center registers 165 degrees.
+- Place chicken in a flat aluminum sheet pan and finish cooking in the oven for about 10 minutes or until a meat thermometer placed in the center registers 165°F.

-Top cooked chicken with fresh chopped Roma tomatoes, fresh basil and grilled lemon.
+- Top chicken with fresh chopped Roma tomatoes, fresh basil and grilled lemon.

 This recipe requires 1 hour marinating on the chicken.
 Don't skip this step.